Dreambound

 Article continues after recommendations

-A radiology technician, also known as a radiologic technologist, is a healthcare professional responsible for performing diagnostic imaging examinations, such as X-rays, CT scans, and MRIs.
-They work closely with radiologists and other medical professionals to capture images of the body that help in diagnosing and treating medical conditions.
+Radiology technicians, also called radiologic technologists, are healthcare professionals specializing in diagnostic imaging, including X-rays, CT scans, and MRIs.
+They collaborate with radiologists to capture accurate images that aid in diagnosing and treating medical conditions.

 To succeed in a career as a radiology technician, certain skills and qualifications are essential.
 These include: